oliatsm/cnn-cifar10/README.md

-# Convolutional Neural Network for CIFAR-10 in C
+# GPU-Accelerated Convolutional Neural Network in C

 A C-based Convolutional Neural Network (CNN) implementation to classify the CIFAR-10 dataset.